arohit-talari/Venturo_Electronics/README.md

 <h3 align="center">Regional Performance</h3>

 **Close APAC's Fulfillment Gap**
-- APAC averages **9.51** days to delivery versus NA's **3.51**-day benchmark — **171%** longer, directly correlating with APAC's second-lowest recovery rate of **55%** in 2025.
+- APAC averages **9.51 days to delivery** versus NA's **3.51-day benchmark** — **171%** longer, directly correlating with APAC's second-lowest recovery rate of **55%** in 2025.
-- Reducing APAC delivery times to within EMEA's **7.50**-day benchmark removes the most identifiable operational barrier in the region — with the longest delivery times and second-lowest recovery rate of **55%**, fulfillment speed is the clearest friction point within Venturo's direct control.
+- Reducing APAC delivery times to within EMEA's **7.50-day benchmark** removes the most identifiable operational barrier in the region — with the longest delivery times and second-lowest recovery rate of 55%, fulfillment speed is the clearest friction point within Venturo's direct control.

 **Resolve the Marketing Attribution Gap**
 - **15%** of orders (**~16,129**) carry an ‘Unknown’ marketing channel - without knowing how these customers were acquired, Venturo cannot evaluate which channels are working or where acquisition spend is being wasted.